JesusMcCloud/magnumpi/README.md

 # Architecture
 As already sketched, Magnum PI consists of three parts:

-* An XPosed module, hooking methods
+* An Xposed module, hooking methods
 * An Android application and -service, handling communication between the client and the hook
 * An interactive graphical client run on a PC, receiving logged information

-Figure 8 depicts the overall architecture of the system: Code to log information gets injected into the application to be analysed using an XPosed module (the Magnum hook).
+Figure 8 depicts the overall architecture of the system: Code to log information gets injected into the application to be analysed using an Xposed module (the Magnum hook).
 The Magnum hook connects to the Magnum service running on the device using a Unix domain socket.
 The socket named after the application's name is only open if this application is set to be analysed.
 (This setting is stored at the service and can be changed in the client.)
 The service forwards all information received from the Magnum hook to a connected client.
 The service can handle multiple simultaneously active hooks, but the client can't (the service also does not forward any information to the client indicating which application is currently active).